ffadrique/Frypto/README.md

-# Frypto — Cryptographic Primitives for Modern Fortran
+# Frypto â€” Cryptographic Primitives for Modern Fortran

 Secure hashing, encryption, and UUID generation in Fortran.

 ## Overview

 Frypto is a collection of cryptographic modules written in modern Fortran.
 It provides secure, low-level components for hashing, encryption, and unique identifier generation.
 Designed to integrate with [Fommons](https://github.com/ffadrique/Fommons) and [XFunit](https://github.com/ffadrique/XFunit).

 ## Modules